Accessibility statement for disability.gov.gi

 Enforcement procedure

-If you’re not happy with how we respond to your notification or request, you may contact the Gibraltar Regulatory Authority (GRA) at https://www.gra.gi.
+If you are not happy with how we respond to your notification or request, you may make a complaint to the Gibraltar Regulatory Authority (GRA).

 Technical information about this website’s accessibility

-The Supported Needs & Disability Office is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.
+The Government of Gibraltar is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.

 Compliance status